 Welcome K-12 Schools!
 Our planetarium shows and the outreach activities we offer are special and so are we.
 Why?
-Because we are passionate about outreach and education, and we bring an enthusiasm for science and learning!
+Because we are passionate about outreach and education, and we bring enthusiasm for science and learning!
 Our staff are all affiliated with the Department of Physics and Astronomy at Wayne State University, brining a dedication to science, teaching and research to their planetarium shows.

 Our planetarium shows include more than just a full dome film.
 We begin each one of our shows with an interactive demonstration.
-That’s right!
-You participate!
 After the lights come down, we continue with the current night sky, and then show your group a fulldome film.

 We begin our planetarium shows with interactive demonstrations: